citruspi/Flask-Analytics/README.md

 ## License

-Flask-Analytics is distributed under the MIT license.
+Flask-Analytics is dedicated to the public domain.
+Please read the license for more information.